spawnmarvel/todo-and-current/README.md

 grep -r 'search_term' /home/user/my_directory # Search through all files in a directory and its subdirectories grep -v 'search_term' file.txt                # Find lines that do not match the pattern

+# Dot (.): Matches any single character (except a newline).
+# Asterisk (*): Matches zero or more occurrences of the preceding character or regular expression.
+# To match any sequence of characters (similar to the shell's * wildcard), you combine . and *

+grep -i 'error' syslog                         # Match contains error grep -i 'heartbeat.*error' syslog              # Match contains heartbeat followed by any char, then error

 ```
 </p>
 </details>